vandermerwed/elysium/src/content/blog/nexus-score.md

 ## Conclusion

 I know there are still many flaws in this system and many ways that it can be improved.
 This will do for now though and has scratched the creative itch I had.
 If you have any thoughts or critiques on the approach I took please feel free to [reach out to me on X (Twitter)](https://twitter.com/vandermerwed).

+---

+## Update: 2024-10-31
+I had to disable Nexus Score on collection pages as it was causing performance issues.
+I'll have to revisit the implementation to make it more efficient.
+Nexus Score is still visible on individual notes.